Virtual Drinks On Me: My Experience Dating Over FaceTime

 Having a virtual drink doesn’t mean you have to be a virtual drunk.
 No matter what you sip on—from beer to bourbon, wine to White Claw—sip on it.
 While you might be nervous about seeing another person (even virtually) for the first time in months, drinking isn’t going to make that better.
 Sit back, relax, and take a few sips here and there.
 If you’re unsure whether alcohol will make you feel better or worse during the date, stick to water or a soda.

-Whether they are wire or wireless, word to wise: use them.
+Whether they are wire or wireless, word to the wise: use them.

 Stand Your Ground